-- B. Earning a cumulative GPA of less than 2.0 - C. Failure to meet any terms of Remediation or Academic Probation - D. Conduct subject to dismissal as described in the Honor Code section of the Student Handbook and decided by PASC - E. Foregoing an academic semester without obtaining an approved leave of absence - F. Failure to complete the degree requirements in five consecutive academic years from the date of the first day the student begins the program.
+- B. Failure to meet any terms of Remediation or Academic Probation - Conduct subject to dismissal as described in the Honor Code section of the Student Handbook and decided by PASC - D. Foregoing an academic semester without obtaining an approved leave of absence - E. Failure to complete the degree requirements in a maximum of seven consecutive academic years from the date of the first day the student begins the program. - F. All dismissals must be reviewed and approved by PASC.

-G. Appeal of Dismissal
+6. Appeal of Dismissal